 The inflorescence consists of 2 to 4 flowers, that are similar to many beardless iris, at the top of a solid stem that rises from the root.
 Stems may branch once and may have some stem leaves.
 The upper section of the stem under each flower forms a spathe covering the ovary of the flower.
 Bloom time is the end of May to the end of June in this part of Minnesota depending on the season's weather.

-Flowers are blue to purple (are rarely white), about 4 inches wide and are similar to many beardless iris.
+Flowers are blue to purple (are rarely white), about 4 inches wide.
 The three outer ovate violet-blue sepals spread outward; the base narrows abruptly with a hairy greenish or yellowish patch surrounded by white, lined with purple veins - this area being known as a 'signal'.
 The Garden plants have a yellow spot.
 Very showy.
 The petals (often called 'standards' in the Iris genus) are the same color but are oblong, much shorter that the sepals, have smooth margins and are upright.
 The fruiting parts are in the center of the flower.
 The styles form flat arms, with curled tips and smooth margins, which reflex outward and lie atop the base of the sepals with the anthers and stigma hidden from view between the two protecting the pollen from rain.
 The nectar of the plant is in glands at the base of the petals.

 Fruit: The seed forms in a somewhat 3-sided cylindrical capsule, each side has 2 rows of seeds which are thin, D-shaped, and hard (not corky like I. pseudacorus).
 These capsules often overwinter.
 Seeds are distributed by wind when the capsule opens.
 These seeds require at least 120 days of cold stratification for germination and are thus best propagated by sowing outside in the fall.